Baylham: Modern

 Baylham remained a strongly agriculture-centred village into the 20th century, with the principal holding from 1891-1912 belonging to James Saumarez, a wealthy lord with lands throughout Suffolk.
 In the 1831 census 55 residents were listed as working the land, with six in retail and one blacksmith, overseen by six farmers out of a population of 238.
-This number fluctuated only a little through the 19th and 20th centuries, reaching a zenith of 310 inhabitants in 1851 before declining again to 215 in 1981.
+This number fluctuated only a little through the 19th and 20th centuries, reaching a zenith of 310 inhabitants in 1851. before declining again to 215 in 1981.

 In 2002 Baylham Mill briefly became famous as the home and place of discovery of a lost artwork by Nicolas Poussin, The Destruction And Sack Of The Temple Of Jerusalem.
 Ernest Onians, a pigswill salesman who had lived at the mill for many years and was an avid art collector, had acquired the piece while visiting house sales in the 1940s and '50s.
 Unaware of its provenance, he kept it at the mill along with around 1,000 other works, and never had it appraised.
-When he died in 1995 the painting was included in a general sale of goods by auction house Sothebys, and mistakenly sold at a guide price of £15,000 under the name of Poussain's pupil, Pietro Testa.
+When he died in 1995 the painting was included in a general sale of goods by auction house Sotheby's, and mistakenly sold at a guide price of £15,000 under the name of Poussain's pupil, Pietro Testa.
 Bidding soared to £155,000 and it was eventually acquired by London gallery Hazlitt, Gooden and Fox – which went on to resell the piece for £4.5 million to the Rothschild foundation.
 The Destruction And Sack Of The Temple Of Jerusalem was later donated to the Israel Museum in Jerusalem.
-Sothebys was sued by Mr Onians' family and eventually paid out a six figure sum over the error.
+Sotheby's was sued by Mr Onians' family and eventually paid out a six figure sum over the error.

 Baylham's position on the Gipping saw it included in a number of works in the 2010s aimed at re-opening the canalised river to walking and navigation, organised through the River Gipping Trust.
 Restoration of Baylham's sluice gates and lock took place in 2013 and 2016.

 A considerable expansion of the number of properties took place after the turn of the millennium, which had increased population density by around 16% as of the 2021 census.